Sara980710/node-crash-course/3.ejs/README.md

 - nodemon - restarts server automatically when server-script is saved.
 Use "nodemon" to run the server-script istead of "node".
 - lodash - nice functions
 - Express - efficient routing
-- ejs - side rendering
+- ejs - server side rendering